 But when it comes to health and security, the reality is that women face greater obstacles, especially when traveling alone.

-Over the past 10 years, interest in solo travel has grown, but only since 2013 has interest in solo female travel grown too.
+Over the past 10 years, interest in solo travel has grown, but only since 2013 has an interest in solo female travel grown too.
 Google’s Keyword Planner Tool reveals that searches for “solo female travel” grew by 52% between 2016 and 2017.

 Making travel better for women